magento/architecture/README.md

    1. Comments into the PR thread
    1. Likes/dislikes/other emojis to the comments or the PR itself.
 We kindly encourage contributors to submit explanations about pros and cons that they have noticed.
 1. Update the PR to the received feedback accordingly or submit a reply if the proposed changes are not applicable with clear explanation.
-1. When all participants of the discussion have come to agreement and confirmed their approval, add "approved" label to the PR.
+   1. Add `needs update` label while the PR is in work, so it's not
-1. A Magento core architect merges the PR.
+1. When all participants of the discussion have come to agreement and confirmed their approval, a Magento core architect merges the PR.

 ### Design Documents Review Requirements

 * Required reviewers are architects assigned to the [affected components](https://github.com/magento/magento2/wiki/Magento-Components-Assignment)
 * Anybody else may join the review and provide feedback, but they're not obligated to review the entire document or to meet deadlines
 * For existing (running or about to run) projects, a minimum time frame given for one round of review is 2 business days from the notification notice.
-The author may spewcify due date.
-For documents that do not block any existing projects (proposals or design documents that describe features for unforeable future), no due date is guaranteed.
+The author may specify due date.
+For documents that do not block any existing projects (proposals or design documents that describe features for unforeseeable future), no due date is guaranteed.

 ### Assigned Reviewer Responsibilities